Your Questions Answered!

 How many treatments/injections will I need?

-- Average patient typically requires one treatment.
+- The average patient typically requires one treatment.
 Sometimes a patient will need 2 or 3 treatments.
 We pride ourselves on using the best known technology thus requiring fewer injections.

 - This is normally assessed at least 6 weeks after the first injection.
 We usually do not consider a repeat injection if the injection helped completely or did not help at all.
 A repeat injection may be beneficial in those that get partial relief after the first treatment or if symptoms return after a period of time.